KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

     ![table example](https://github.com/KevinSCLin/Kevin-Vlad-Test-Docs/blob/gh-pages/assets/images/table_example.png?raw=true)

 ## Benefits of using macro
-You can save a lot of time by using macro to automate tasks and avoid human error with manual entry.
+You can save a lot of time by using macro to automate tasks and avoid human error from manual entry.

 ---